International vs. Expat Health Insurance: Coverage, Costs, Taxes

 Corporate assignee relocating for 1-3 yearsIPMI or employer-sponsored international planComprehensive coverage that travels with you if the assignment changes

-Long-term expat (1+ years in one country)Expat health insurance or local planOngoing care needs, chronic conditions, and potential visa requirements
+Long-term expat (1+ years in one country)Expat health insurance or local planOngoing care needs, chronic conditions, and visa requirements

-Retiree living abroadExpat health insurance (consider excluding the U.S. to reduce cost)Medicare will not cover you; you need long-term coverage for aging-related care
+Retiree living abroadExpat health insurance (consider excluding the U.S. to reduce cost)Original Medicare generally will not cover you abroad; you need long-term coverage for aging-related care

 How Does International Health Insurance Compare to Expat Health Insurance?

-FeatureInternational Health Insurance (Short/Medium-Term)Expat Health Insurance (Long-Term)
+FeatureInternational (Short/Medium-Term)Expat (Long-Term)

 Typical duration30 days to 12 months1 year or more (renewable annually)